 Rowena has been writing poetry seriously since 1997.
+She writes in both English and Scots.

 She has had many poems published in a variety of places, such as: The Herald, The Scots Magazine, Poetry Scotland, New Writing Scotland, Scottish Islands Explorer, Reach Poetry Magazine, Scottish Memories, iota, PsychoPoetica, Countryside Tales, Quantum Leap, The Friendship Book, Lallans and The Wild East (Hong Kong).